valevo/SABIO/logs.md

  - Europeana has a [Python API](https://pypi.org/project/europeana-search/) for its database

  Mattia has mentioned [*Johannes Fabian*](https://en.wikipedia.org/wiki/Johannes_Fabian) (UvA Emeritus), specifically his *'Time and the Other'* <br>
- -> to quote Mattia: 'Different situated notions of time could constitute another vector of bias'
+ -> to quote Mattia: 'Different situated notions of time could constitute another vector of bias'; idea: use the fact that Dutch marks time, i.e. look at verb tenses

 ## Feb 12

  - [CollectionsAsData](https://collectionsasdata.github.io/team/), lead by Thomas Padilla, a project on computational methods in libraries <br>
- -> could contain useful resources or links, e.g. [Statement on treating collections as data](https://collectionsasdata.github.io/statement/) which we're actually doing as well
+ -> could contain useful resources or links, e.g. [Statement on treating collections as data](https://collectionsasdata.github.io/statement/) which we're actually doing as well <br>
  -> could be an interesting group to get in touch with